sqlpad/sqlpad/docs/configuration.md

 ## webLogLevel

 Minimum level for web logs.
-Should be one of 'fatal', 'error', 'warn', 'info', 'debug', 'trace' or 'silent'.
+Should be one of 'fatal', 'error', 'warn', 'info', 'debug' or 'silent'.

 - Key: `webLogLevel`
 - Env: `SQLPAD_WEB_LOG_LEVEL`